-Valles Caldera Seeks Applications for 2018 Livestock Program
+Valles Caldera National Preserve Seeks Applications for 2020 Livestock Program

-Applications must be received by 4:30 pm on Tuesday, February 20, 2018.
-The selection by random drawing from qualifying applications will be conducted at 1:00 pm on Monday, February 26, 2018 at the preserve’s administrative headquarters located at 090 Villa Louis Martin, Jemez Springs, NM 87025.
-Applicants and the general public are welcome to attend.
-However applicants do not need to be present to be eligible for selection.
+Application packets can be obtained on the preserve’s website (www.nps.gov/vall/learn/management/grazing.htm), by request via email to e-mail us, in person at the Valle Grande Entrance Station (daily from 9:00 AM to 5:00 PM), or by calling 575-829-4100, ext.
+4. Applications must be received by 4:30 PM on Wednesday, March 11, 2020.
+The selection of the operator will take place at 1:00 pm MDT on Monday, March 16, 2020 at the preserve’s administrative headquarters located at 090 Villa Louis Martin, Jemez Springs, NM 87025.
+Program applicants and the general public may attend the drawing.
+However, applicants do not need to be present to be selected.

 According to historical data, the grasslands within the preserve’s grazing areas had a historical fire return interval of 3-12 years.
 Therefore, to mimic natural fire behavior to improve grassland health and forage quality for both wildlife and livestock, the NPS will seek to rest and burn the grazing areas every ten years, during which time grazing will be suspended.
 Beginning in 2021, NPS officials plan to rest the grazing areas and conduct prescribed burns the following year in 2022.
 After the treatments, the NPS intends to issue future grazing permits for a two-year period.
 Applications for the two-year special use permit will be announced during summer 2022.